telerik/xamarin-forms-docs/controls/datagrid/theming-and-styles/datagrid-columns-styling.md

 ## CellContentStyle

 **CellContentStyle** property defines the appearance of each cell associated with the column.
 The target type of the Style object depends on the type of the column.
 For example, for **DataGridTextColumn** it will be **TextBlock** type.
-You could go to Column Types section (link to Text Column) to check the TargetType of each column type.
+You could go to Column Types section ([Text Column]({%slug datagrid-columns-text-column%}), for example) to check the TargetType of each column type.
 The following properties can be used to define the style of the text cell elements:

 * **Font Options** (FontAttributes, FontFamily, FontSize):  Define the font of the cell text.
 * **TextColor**/**SelectedTextColor**: Defines the color of the cells text, you could set different value for the selected cell.